The Concentration of Poverty in American Schools

 Underscoring the breadth of the challenge, the economic segregation of minority students persists across virtually all types of cities, from fast-growing Sunbelt places like Austin, Denver, Dallas, and Charlotte to struggling Rust Belt communities like Detroit, Cleveland, and Milwaukee, to the nation’s largest metropolitan centers, including New York, Los Angeles, Chicago, and Houston.
 But cities, educators, and researchers are also exploring new ways to abate the negative impact of concentrated poverty on black and brown students.

-“It’s the measure of segregation that is most strongly correlated to the racial achievement gap,” said Sean F. Reardon, a professor at Stanford University’s graduate school of education and one of the nation’s leading experts on residential and educational segregation.
+“It’s the measure of segregation that is most strongly correlated to the racial-achievement gap,” says Sean F. Reardon, a professor at Stanford University’s graduate school of education and one of the nation’s leading experts on residential and educational segregation.
 “The difference in the rate at which black, Hispanic, and white students go to school with poor classmates is the best predictor of the racial-achievement gap.”

-The latest figures from the National Center for Educational Statistics show that nationwide about three-fourths of both African American and Hispanic young people (compared to about one-third of white students) attend schools where most of their classmates qualify as low income.
+The latest figures from the National Center for Educational Statistics show that nationwide, about three-fourths of both African American and Hispanic young people (compared with about one-third of white students) attend schools where most of their classmates qualify as low-income.
 The analysis expands on that national portrait to examine the extent of economic isolation at the city level.
-That assessment points to one overwhelming conclusion: economic isolation and the concentration of poverty among students of color afflicts not only a few struggling cities, but virtually all cities—including many that have seen the most robust growth in jobs, incomes and population since the Great Recession.
+That assessment points to one overwhelming conclusion: Economic isolation and the concentration of poverty among students of color afflicts not only a few struggling cities but virtually all cities—including many that have seen the most robust growth in jobs, incomes, and population since the Great Recession.

-The issue, Reardon said, isn’t “that sitting next to a poor kid makes you do less well in school.”
-Rather, he said, “it’s that school poverty turns out to be a good proxy for the quality of a school.
-They are in poorer communities, they have less local resources, they have fewer parents with college degrees, they have fewer two parent families where there are parents who can come spend time volunteering in the school, they have a harder time attracting the best teachers.
-So for a lot of reasons schools serving poor kids tend to have fewer resources, both economic and social capital resources.”
+The issue, Reardon says, isn’t “that sitting next to a poor kid makes you do less well in school.”
+Rather, he says, “it’s that school poverty turns out to be a good proxy for the quality of a school.
+They are in poorer communities, they have less local resources, they have fewer parents with college degrees, they have fewer two-parent families where there are parents who can come spend time volunteering in the school, they have a harder time attracting the best teachers.
+So for a lot of reasons, schools serving poor kids tend to have fewer resources, both economic and social-capital resources.”

 Those daunting findings reinforce the gravity of the economic isolation for students of color that the data reveal.
 Among the key findings:

-Data is available for African American students in 97 large cities.
-In 83 of those 97 cities (or 85.6 percent), the majority of African American students attends schools where most of their classmates qualify as poor or low income.
+Data are available for African American students in 97 large cities.
+In 83 of those 97 cities (or 85.6 percent), the majority of African American students attends schools where most of their classmates qualify as poor or low-income.
 In 54 of those cities, at least 80 percent of black students attend schools where most of their classmates qualify as poor or low-income.